MLB 2023 postseason tracker: Follow along with division chases and wild-card races

 TAMPA BAY RAYS

-What’s next: The Rays would love to chase down the Orioles for the AL East crown and snag a bye into the ALDS — and could do so with a four-game set this weekend in Baltimore.
-But even if that doesn’t happen, Tampa Bay is solidly in position to take the AL’s top wild card.
+What’s next: After a split in last weekend's series in Baltimore, the Rays still trail the Orioles for the lead in the AL East.
+They'd love to take the division crown and snag a bye into the ALDS, but even if that doesn’t happen, Tampa Bay is solidly in position to take the AL’s top wild card.

 How they got here: The Rays started 2023 as hot as any team in recent memory, jumping to an early lead in their division with a 13-0 start.
 Injuries (particularly to the rotation), attrition and Wander Franco’s legal situation have since taken a toll, but Tampa Bay has remained one of the AL’s top teams, comfortably above the fray in the wild-card picture.